MCTVR/PyFileEncrypt/README.md

 ## Introduction

-PyFileEncrypt is a set of **Python Scripts** that can help you encrypt files with the `AES 256 Encryption Algorithm`
+PyFileEncrypt is a set of **Python Scripts** that can help you encrypt files such as images and videos, with the `AES 256 Encryption Algorithm`

 The **Python Scripts** uses **External Libraries** including <a href="https://github.com/marcobellaccini/pyAesCrypt">pyAesCrypt</a> and <a href="https://github.com/asweigart/stdiomask">stdiomask</a>